idaholab/moose/modules/optimization/doc/content/source/executioners/Optimize.md

 [OptimizationReporter](OptimizationReporter/index.md) to define the constraints, bounds, objective, and gradient of the form function.
-The objective is defined by the `computeObjective` member in the [OptimizationReporter](OptimizationReporter.h) class. the gradient is defined by `computeGradient` and the bounds are defined by `getUpperBounds` and `getLowerBounds`.
+The objective is defined by the `computeObjective` member in the [OptimizationReporter](OptimizationReporter.h) class.
+The gradient is defined by `computeGradient` and the bounds are defined by `getUpperBounds` and `getLowerBounds`.
 Whether it is necessary to define each of these members is based on whether the selected algorithm needs it, see [Summary of Tao Solvers](https://petsc.org/release/overview/tao_solve_table/)